riccardo-lomazzi/EFTAIOS/README.md

 # Escape the Aliens from Outer Space - Java version (Software Engineering 1)

+A Java console rendition of the board game with the same name (final project of the Software Enginnering 1 course of IT Engineering at Politecnico di Milano).

 By Andrea Jegher & Riccardo Lomazzi

-A Java rendition of the board game with the same name, assigned by the course of Software Enginnering 1 of Politecnico di Milano.